abedalrhmanrizk/Bits-Bytes/README.md

 ### Homepage list of posts

-Homepage that shows a list of blog posts:
+The homepage that shows a list of blog posts:

 ![Screenshot showing the homepage with a reverse-chronological list of blog posts](/docs/homepage-list-of-posts.png)